NguyenDevs/NguyenDevs/README.md

 ## 👋 Hello, I'm Nguyen Devs!

-I'm a **passionate Java developer** with a love for crafting robust, scalable, and efficient solutions.
-My expertise lies in building backend systems, RESTful APIs and microservices using Java and related technologies like Spring Boot.
-I am also very interested in Minecraft and this is the game that brought me to this profession.
+I'm a passionate Java developer with a love for crafting robust, scalable, and efficient solutions.
+I am very interested in Minecraft and this is the game that brought me to this profession.
 I currently regularly write minecraft plugins, mods with Java, Gradle and Intellij.
 Well, I spend a lot of time on minecraft.
 Lately I've been switching to character design rather than coding.
 When I'm not coding, you can find me on my balcony, sipping coffee ☕, watching the sunset 🌇, listening to music 🎶, or diving into a good book 📔.

 Nice to meet you!
 Have a great day! 💕